What is User Experience Design (UX Design)

 What is UX Design?
 In short, this is a comprehensive approach to user interaction with the interface, be it a website, a mobile application, or any other program.

-Web and mobile apps continue to grow in number each day.
+Web apps and mobile apps continue to grow in number each day.
 The methodologies and technologies that power these web applications also become more advanced and complex with each waking day.
 User Experience Design takes advantage of these tremendous advancements to develop systems and products that are efficient and user-friendly.

 Professional UX designers, Web Development Agencies or studios look at the changes in technology, trends and methodologies and tweak them to work together in giving users the best possible digital experiences.